davidroman0O/vtable/README.md

 - **Beautiful theming** - Multiple built-in themes with full customization support
 - **Live customization** - Change appearance and behavior at runtime
 - **Rich event system** - Detailed callbacks for selection, highlighting, scrolling, and more
-- **Debug visualization** - Inspect internal state for easier development and debugging

 ## 📦 Installation